itsbohara/sbadmin2-angular-template/README.md

-# SbAdmin2AngularTemplate
+# Startbootstrap Admin 2 Theme - `Angular`
+- Angular ready Startbootstrap Admin 2 theme template

+## Description
+> SB Admin 2 is a free, open source, Bootstrap 4 based admin theme perfect for quickly creating dashboards and web applications.
+It's modern design style with subtle shadows and a card-based layout could be described as flat material, and is inspired by the principles of material design along with a simple, attractive color system.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.

+## Download and Installation
+To begin using this template, choose one of the following options to get started:
+- Clone the repo: git clone https://github.com/iamb13/sbadmin2-angular-template.git

-## Development server
+## Usage

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+After installation, run `npm install` and then run `ng serve` which will open up a preview of the template in your default browser.
 The app will automatically reload if you change any of the source files.

+## General guide

+- Header, Sidebar, Footer component are at -> `@theme/components` directory.
+- All pages are place at -> `@pages` directory.
+- Auth pages are routed using main route page -> `app-routing.module.ts`.
+- jquery is declared at -> `typing.d.ts`.
+No need to import jquery anywhere in other files.

 ## Code scaffolding